ignadv1986/Comprehensive-NGS-Technical-Manual/05_Troubleshooting/06_pipeline_&_computational(ATAC-seq).md

 Even when sequencing quality, alignment, and standard QC metrics are within expected ranges, ATAC-seq results can still appear inconsistent or biologically implausible during downstream analysis.
 In these situations, the issue is rarely the raw data itself, but how reads are translated into signal.

+This troubleshooting guide focuses on standard ATAC-seq pipelines aimed at differential accessibility analysis and (optionally) motif enrichment.
+In this context, Tn5 insertion offset correction (read shifting) is not a critical requirement for most downstream analyses.
+While it can improve resolution at base-pair level (e.g., transcription factor footprinting), most common issues in ATAC-seq data arise from library complexity, filtering, normalization, or experimental design rather than the absence of Tn5 shifting.

 ## TSS Enrichment Score

 The TSS enrichment score is often the first indication that something is wrong despite otherwise acceptable QC metrics, as it directly reflects how well the signal has been processed and aligned to regulatory features.